ga4gh/vrs/docs/source/terms_and_model.rst

   the context of empirical alternatives.
 For modelling purposes, Alleles MAY exist as a result of biological observation or computational simulation, i.e., virtual Alleles.
-* “Single, contiguous” refers the representation of the Allele, not the biological mechanism by which it was created.
+* "Single, contiguous" refers the representation of the Allele, not the biological mechanism by which it was created.
 For instance, two non-adjacent single residue Alleles could be represented by a single contiguous multi-residue Allele.